SINTEF/dlite/doc/contributors_guide/code_changes.md

 **Note**, new (positional) arguments should be added to the end of the argument list, such that existing code using positional arguments will be unaffected by the change.

 ### New behavior
-All changes in behavior should be considered backward-incompatible.
+All changes in behavior in existing code should be considered backward-incompatible.

 Where it make sense, DLite will try to optionally keep the new/old behaviour over some releases in order for users to adapt to the new behavior.